-Improved Access to Justice in the Caribbean (IMPACT Justice) is a five-year regional justice sector reform project funded by the Government of Canada.
-It is being implemented from within the Caribbean Law Institute Centre, Faculty of Law, The University of the West Indies (UWI), Cave Hill Campus.
+Improved Access to Justice in the Caribbean (IMPACT Justice) is an eight-year regional civil society justice sector reform project funded by the Government of Canada.
+It is being implemented from within the Caribbean Law Institute Centre, Faculty of Law, The University of the West Indies (UWI), Cave Hill Campus since 2014.

 The Project has as its ultimate outcome, enhanced access to justice benefitting men, women, youth and businesses in 13 CARICOM Member States.
 These are: Antigua and Barbuda, Barbados, Belize, The Commonwealth of Dominica, Grenada, Guyana, Jamaica, Montserrat, St. Kitts and Nevis, St. Lucia, St. Vincent and the Grenadines, Suriname and Trinidad and Tobago.